 Face the person when speaking and do not cover your mouth

-It is very difficult for persons with a hearing loss to listen or lip-read if you have your hands in front of your mouth.
+It is very difficult for persons who are hard of hearing to listen or lip-read if you have your hands in front of your mouth.
 This is equally true if you turn away from the person while speaking.
 Look directly at the person.
 Do not look away, down at your notes, cover your face, chew gum, or have a pen in your mouth while talking.
 Speak clearly and at a slightly slower pace, but do not shout or exaggerate mouth movements, as this will distort your lip patterns.
 During meetings, make sure that only one person speaks at a time.

-Communicating with people who use Irish Sign Language (ISL)
+Communicating with persons who use Irish Sign Language (ISL)

-Provide systems that do not rely on persons' ability to hear, for example, a ticketing system for queuing.
+Provide systems that do not rely on persons' ability to hear.

 Provide induction loop systems in areas where public services are provided and test them regularly.

-Provide systems that allow customers to use text messages and email to make appointments.
+Provide systems that allow customers to use text messages and email for communications.

 Provide a real-time captioning service during the information sessions or conferences.

-Sign Language Interpreting Service (SLIS) provide a referral service for booking interpreters and the Irish Remote Interpreting Service (IRIS).
-IRIS provides a live video-link to an Irish Sign Language interpreter.
-IRIS enables organisations to communicate with Deaf clients, giving them access to their services.
+Sign Language Interpreting Servicec (SLIS) provide a referral service for booking interpreters and the Irish Remote Interpreting Service (IRIS).
+IRIS provides a live video-link to an ISL interpreter.

-The Irish Text Relay Service (ITRS) facilitates people who are Deaf and people with a hearing loss in making and receiving calls in the Republic of Ireland.
+The Irish Text Relay Service (ITRS) facilitates people who are deaf and people who are hard of hearing in making and receiving calls in the Republic of Ireland.
 ITRS translates text into voice and voice into text.
-Calls are relayed through ITRS agents.
+Calls are relayed though ITRS agents.

-Real time captioning, also called communication access real-time translation (CART), is the stenography method used to convert speech to text.
-Real time speech to text facilitates people with hearing loss and is also useful for people whose first language is not English but who are comfortable reading English.
+Real-time captioning, also called communication access real-time translation (CART), is the stenography method used to convert speech to text.
+Real-time speech-to-text facilitates people who are hard of hearing and is useful for people whose first language is not English but who are comfortable reading English.
 There are companies in Ireland who can provide this service either onsite or remotely.

 Live Web chat is a service that allows communication (or chat) by text in real time with visitors to their website.
 Live Web chat is commonly used to provide immediate customer support and information.
-A transcript of the chat can be emailed to the customer.
+The customer can be emailed a transcript of the chat.
 An example is Live Advisor from the Citizens Information Phone Service (CIPS).